MTV Africa Music Awards 2014

 Marlon Wayans wore a bead-studded rickshaw, and was cheered on by the crowd.
 Throughout the event, he portrayed an American reporter who stereotyped African talent during staged interviews.
 Mafikizolo won two trophies and performed their song "Khona", alongside Flavour N'abania, Sauti Sol, and Fally Ipupa.
 Davido took home two awards for Artist of the Year and Best Male.
 Tiwa Savage toppled Efya, Chidinma, Arielle T, and DJ C’ndo for the Best Female award.
-Afro-soul songstress Simphiwe Dana paid tribute to the late Nelson Mandela by performing in front of a giant timelapse video artwork created by Transform Today nominee Rasty.
+Afro-soul singer Simphiwe Dana paid tribute to the late Nelson Mandela by performing in front of a giant timelapse video artwork created by Transform Today nominee Rasty.
 The kidnapping of the Nigerian school girls was also addressed during the ceremony.
 Ladysmith Black Mambazo received great applause for performing "Acappello" and "Y-tjukutja".
 Lupita Nyong'o won the Personality of the Year award; a clip of her acceptance speech was aired during the ceremony.
 American musicians Miguel, French Montana, and Trey Songz performed their hit songs.
 Celebrity guests attending the event included Khloé Kardashian, D'Banj, Nomzamo Mbatha, Goldfish, DJ Fresh, John Vlismas, Kajal Bagwandeen, Emmanuel Adebayor, Wema Sepetu, Minnie Dlamini, Sizwe Dhlomo, Dorcas Shola Fapson, DJ C’ndo, Efya and Riaad Moosa.

 BET International premiered the show on June 12.
 The show was broadcast internationally in summer 2014.